-Students are expected to have and use their markers while in the clinical site.
+Students are expected to have their own markers while at the clinical site.

 Each student will receive a set of lead imaging markers from the clinical preceptor at your facility.
 This right (R) and left (L) markers are used to correctly label the images produced.
 The markers are used to identify the correct side of the patient and the radiographer performing the exam.
 Therefore, if there is a question in the future about the exam, the person(s) involved can be identified.